Inspired By 'Bridgerton' & 'The Queen's Gambit', TikTokers Are Schooling Us In Fashion History

 Advertisement

 There are lots of people in the fashion history community who dislike the Bridgerton costumes, describing them as inaccurate and gaudy.
-But 19-year-old Molly (@ladymollyelizabeth) who lives in London describes the show as a "Georgian fantasy show" and explains that historical inaccuracy in film and TV costuming can be interesting.
+But 19-year-old Molly (@ladymollyelizabeth), who lives in London, U.K., describes the show as a "Georgian fantasy show" and explains that historical inaccuracy in film and TV costuming can be interesting.
 "If you’re going to go for historical inaccuracy, you have to really go for it and do it well, which Bridgerton did," she says.

 @fashionboyy